 Insider's Tips:

-• Download the trail map here before exploring; hard copies are only available at Bonnechere Museum.
+• Hard copies of the trail map are only available at Bonnechere Museum.

 • There are multiple interconnected, linear trails at this Geo-Heritage site, it’s an estimated 1.5km walk to the fossil bed, the river lookout, and to return to the trailhead.
 I didn’t have a trail map on me, and trying to retrace my steps was tricky, but all paths eventually lead back to the CPR railbed.
 Keep the river to your left (you can hear it, even if you can’t see it) to return to the trailhead.